emCOMP/crisis-curation/README.md

 Content Curation Web App for Disaster Volunteers

+Want to help out?
+First check out our wiki to set up your workstation.

 How to Run Our Code
 ----------------------------
 You'll need to start up a bunch of things in many different terminal windows: